 Trainees may apply to take both Foundations of Family Therapy and Live Clinical in the same year.
 These two courses taken concurrently are the Dual Program.

-Foundations in Family Therapy:
+Foundations of Family Therapy:

 The course includes didactic presentations, discussions of reading materials, case presentations, experiential exercises as well as observation and discussion of videotaped therapy sessions conducted by experienced family therapists.
-Trainees learn theory and clinical concepts.
+Trainees will learn theory and clinical concepts.
 They will also work on expanding their own identity development in respect to social contexts of power and privilege and integrate these elements into their current clinical work.

 Live Clinical Supervision:

 Using the knowledge of family systems gained from the Foundations of Family Therapy course, trainees have the opportunity to participate on a treatment team and work with families in front of a one-way mirror with live supervision.
 In addition, trainees will explore their own family’s culture of origin and its effect on practice.
 Review of videotapes is included to increase clinical skills and to address relevant personal issues.

 * Please note, Foundations and Live Clinical cannot be taken at the same day and time.

 Foundations Sections – 30 classes:

 Mondays, beginning September 10, 2018, 9:30 a.m. – 12:30 p.m. or 5 p.m. – 8 p.m.